Electricity

 Share

-US-based bank Citi and Bulgaria have established a partnership to secure funding for the construction of units 7 and 8 at the existing 2,000 MW Kozloduy nuclear power plant.
+US-based bank Citi and Bulgarian Ministry of Energy have established a partnership to secure funding for the construction of units 7 and 8 at the existing 2,000 MW Kozloduy nuclear power plant.

-Bulgaria’s Ministry of Energy said minister Zhecho Stankov and his delegation have held final talks in New York with Citi’s management.
+Bulgaria’s Ministry of Energy stated that Minister Zhecho Stankov and his delegation held final talks in New York with Citi’s management.

 Following a detailed review and analysis of a technical proposal, both sides agreed to make a partnership between Kozloduy NPP – New Builds and Citi to secure funding for new nuclear power units at the Kozloduy Nuclear Power Plant site, according to the ministry.

-Stankov stressed the agreement with Citi is a significant step toward the implementation of the energy project, pointing out it is a priority for the government.
+Stankov stressed that the agreement with Citi is a significant step toward implementing the energy project, noting that it is a priority for the government.

 Units 7 and 8 would be the first in Europe with Westinghouse’s AP1000 reactors